yang70/portfolio/README.md

 ## Credit
 **Styling The basic HTML structure and CSS is from a Zurb Foundation template located [here](http://foundation.zurb.com/templates/portfolio-theme.html)

-This gem instructions were taken directly from the following github repos:
+These gem instructions were taken directly from the following github repos:

 [minitest-rails](https://github.com/blowmage/minitest-rails)